Richard joined the Board in November 2015 and is considered independent in accordance with Tribal's Board Charter

-Mark joined Tribal in July 2016 with many years’ experience in the technology industry.
+Mark joined Tribal in July 2016 as Chief Financial Officer with many years’ experience in the technology industry.
 Previously he was Chief Financial Officer and Finance Director, UK of Computer Sciences Corp (‘CSC’), a US based global leader in technology enabled business solutions and services.
 Mark also spent 18 years in a variety of senior finance roles with Oracle across a number of geographies, primarily in its software businesses.
 Mark became acting CEO following the untimely passing of Ian Bowles, and was appointed CEO in May 2019.

 Mark maintains his skillset through regular CPD, including formal training, attending industry events and engaging with Tribal’s advisors, such as Investec and PWC.
 Mark also ensures that his team are engaged with CPD activities and encourages a culture of shared learning and development.